kyubxy/simai-analyzer/README.md

 ## Contributing

-Feel free to raise issues or submit PRs in any format, I don't have any strict templates or requirements for people to follow in order to contribute.
+Feel free to raise issues or submit PRs in any format.

-If you're going to raise an issue, describe the bug in as much detail as you can, I will ignore or close the really vague ones.
+If you're going to raise an issue, describe the bug in as much detail as you can.

 Try to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) style of writing commit messages.